-- Minimal increase in amount paid.
-Between 2011 and 2015 while the average annual premium increase for all health funds has been 5.72% the average annual delivery reimbursement increase for the five most popular funds used our patients has been only:
+- Minimal increase in the amount paid.
+Between 2011 and 2015 while the average annual premium increase for all health funds has been 5.72% the average annual delivery reimbursement increase for the five most popular funds used our patients have been only:

 - 1.02% for Medicare item 16519

 - 0.60% for Medicare item 16522

 In view of the above, a private obstetrician is dependent on income from the management fee to maintain the viably of a private obstetric medical practice.